Kinds of Trade Mark Status in India

 Step 4

 At this stage, you are required to input the application number in the right fields and input the code/ or the captcha and click on ‘View’ to see the application status and other necessary details.
-At the time of filing the trade mark application, you have received the application number.
+At the time of filing the trademark application, you have received the application number.

 Filling Application Number on official trademark portal